 - Of course, you should avoid putting the litter box in a place that would block the bedroom door.

-- You can use a covered litter box, a cabinet or piece of furniture, or other items to hide the litter box.
-This will contain the litter dust, but can make it more difficult to clean the dirty box.
+- You can use a covered litter box or decorate with litter box furniture specifically designed to hide a litter tray.
+You can also repurpose a side table, cabinet or other piece of furniture, or other items to hide the litter box.
+This will contain the litter dust, but can make it more difficult to clean the litter box enclosure.